akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 :  @@snip [BasicPersistentBehaviorTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorTest.java) { #structure }

 The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this is the type of message a persistent actor should receive.
-In Akka Typed this is now enforced by the type system.
+In Akka this is now enforced by the type system.

 The components that make up a EventSourcedBehavior are: